MRMBRAND/MRMDotNetTest/README.md

 You will need to perform the following tasks:

-1. Create an ASP.Net application that uses the Entity Framework with code first migrations and a seed method that loads the products.
+1. Create an ASP.Net or .Net Core application that uses the Entity Framework with code first migrations and a seed method that loads the products.
 2. Create API endpoints that support the following operations:
    1. Retrieve all products
    2. Retrieve a list of categories